Serving the Bucksport region since 1974.

 - The name of your pharmacy

 Your PCP has an assigned scheduler who you will get to know personally.
-When you need to schedule an appointment, your scheduler can assist you in getting the appropriate amount of time, at your convenience.
-Same day appointments are always available for urgent situations.
-Same day appointments may be with another provider, if your situation is urgent and your PCP is unavailable.
+When you need to schedule an appointment, your scheduler can help you get the appropriate amount of time at your convenience.
+Same-day appointments are always available for urgent situations.
+Same-day appointments may be with another provider if your situation is urgent and your PCP is unavailable.